 In the summer of 2010, Eataly, a 50,000 square foot Italian marketplace opened up at 200 Fifth Avenue between 23rd and 24th Street in New York City and has been described as both a foodie and non-foodie paradise.
-For those that can’t get to New York City but want an Italian pandoro or panettone, go to the store’s website: eatalyny.com.
-Click on “SHOP” and then “GIFT BOXES” and a selection of the holiday sweet breads pops up.
+For those who can’t get to New York City but want an Italian pandoro or panettone, go to the store’s website: eatalyny.com for a wide selection – more than a dozen varieties that range in price from $16 -$38.

-The almond toffee is sold in a variety of sizes and boxes.
+The almond toffee (milk or dark) is sold in a variety of sizes and boxes.
 A one pound box is $19.95 plus shipping.
 Order on-line at www.enstrom.com.

-Amy’s Cookies out of Brooklyn, New York makes fabulous cookies and during the holiday season, this star cookie maker produces gingerbread men - 24 cookies, 6 of which are decorated so the other 18 cookies can be decorated at home with your own icing.
-The 24 cookies arrive in a beautiful box tied with a grosgrain ribbon.
-Each box is $40 plus shipping and can be ordered on-line at www.amyscookies.com.
+Amy’s Cookies out of Brooklyn, New York makes fabulous cookies and during the holiday season, this star cookie maker produces exquisitely decorated cookies in a variety of shapes and sizes: Santa, sleighs, snowflakes, ornaments, gingerbread men, winter caps, mittens, sweaters, caps, and more.
+The cookies make a fabulous gift with each collection wrapped in a beautiful box tied with a grosgrain ribbon.
+Box collections range from $36-$68 plus shipping and can be ordered on-line at www.amyscookies.com.

-Amy’s Cookies also sells other holiday assortments (see photo, upper left) that include a variety of decorated cookies.
-See the website for other holiday gift sets and cookies – especially the Viennese Crescents.
+Amy’s Cookies also sells other cookie assortments that include a variety of handmade cookies.
+See the website to view all the gift sets and cookies – especially the Viennese Crescents.

 Polvorones are Spain’s version of shortbread - but with a hint of cinnamon and a bit more crumbly.
 Individually wrapped like a piece of salt water taffy, polvorones derive from the word “polor” which means powder and are made from almonds, shortening, sugar, salt, lemon, and usually cinnamon although there are many varieties.